tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 ## ColorPicker

-A [ColorPicker][ColorPickerDoc] may be used to enable a user to specify a colour in an intuitive way.
-The selected colour can be set and retrieved via the ``selectedColor``.
+A [ColorPicker][ColorPickerDoc] may be used to enable a user to specify a colour intuitively.
+The selected colour can be set and retrieved via the ``selectedColor`` property.
 To react to a new ``selectedColor``, a listener may be added to the ``selectedColorProperty``.
 In this example the text colour of another label is changed, whenever a new colour is picked.